oliverpuvi/AutoML2_2/README.md

 ## Repository structure

 The testing and metric generation for interpretability techniques can be found in the folder 'notebooks'.
-The full pipeline and recommendation example is in the file full_pipeline_recommendatio.ipynb.
+The full pipeline and recommendation example is in the file full_pipeline_recommendation.ipynb.

 ## References
 - Used OpenML datasets are cloned from this repositorium for easier access: https://github.com/Krish2208/InterpretabilityBenchmark